Crime and Punishment

 Further details:

 • Murder: The story includes murder involving an axe.
+Fake blood is seen on stage.

 • Animal cruelty: The lead character has a vivid memory, depicted in a dream sequence, in which a horse is beaten to death by drunken peasants.
 While this is portrayed in a stylised, non-realistic way, the scene is emotionally intense.